kongr45gpen/gu-trainer/README.md

 License
 -------
-The map is licensed under Creative Commons Attribution Non-Commercial Share-Alike
+The map is licensed under [Creative Commons Attribution Non-Commercial Share-Alike](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 How to use
 ----------